Rajeshrj202/laravel-mail/README.md

     QUEUE_CONNECTION=database
     SUBSCRIBER_SEED_COUNT=10000      (you can change count as per need like 300000 to 400000)

-> 9. Run
+> 9. Run  below command to create table and seed tables

     php artisan migrate
     php artisan db:seed

+> 10. Run below command to run the project.

     php artisan serve

-> 10. Now Start the Queue Listerner or Worker From Below Command (NOTE * - To dispatch Multiple Queue Jobs simultaneously create Multiple Workers)
+> 10. Now Open the Command to start the Queue Listerner or Worker from below command  (NOTE * - To dispatch multiple queue jobs simultaneously create Multiple Workers)

     php artisan queue:listen --timeout=0
     OR